jakobzhao/sfm/README.md

    `./PotreeConverter.exe C:/data.las -o C:/potree_converted -p pageName`

-2. In order to add the projection information to the conversion process, we can use the option `--projection`

-   `--projection             Specify projection in proj4 format.`
+2. In order to add the projection information to the conversion process, we can use the option `--projection`.
+However, if we want to use this option, we have to provide projection in proj4 format.

-3. For example, if the projection of our point cloud data is WGS 84, we can use [this](https://spatialreference.org) website to find the projection in proj4 format:
+3. We can use [this](https://spatialreference.org) website to find the projection in proj4 format.
+For example, if the projection of our point cloud data is WGS 84, we can find the proj4 format for WGS 84.

    ![how to find proj4 format](/tutorial_gifs/how-to-find-proj4-format.gif)